mm80843/T3.5/docs/article_kaklauskas_covid-19_2021.md

 * [COVID-19 Could Leverage a Sustainable Built Environment](article_pinheiro_covid-19_2020)
+* [COVID-19 and Living space challenge.
+Well-being and Public Health recommendations for a healthy, safe, and sustainable housing.](article_dalessandro_covid-19_2020)
+* [How is COVID-19 Experience Transforming
+Sustainability Requirements of Residential
+Buildings?
+A Review](article_tokazhanov_how_2020)
 * [Ten questions concerning occupant health in buildings during normal operations and extreme events including the COVID-19 pandemic](article_awada_ten_2021)